Junwon03/pi-framework-junwon/README.md

 - **Secrets required**: `FRED_API_KEY` must be configured in GitHub Actions secrets for full pipeline.
 - **GitHub Actions**: The full pipeline runs in CI, verifies deterministic artifacts, generates the revised manuscript figures, assembles the final submission package, and uploads two artifacts:
   - `pi-analysis-results` — full analysis, data, and audit outputs
-  - `submission-figures` — the final seven-figure submission package
+  - `submission-figures` — the final six-figure submission package

 **Note on pi column in CSV data files:** The `pi` column in `data/` CSV files is recomputed at runtime by `run_all.py` using `stress × dt` (dt=1/365 for daily, dt=1/12 for monthly).
 Raw observations (rho, psi, omega, rho_norm, psi_norm, omega_norm, stress) are unchanged from original computation.
 The 2008 case CSV was originally generated with dt=1/252 by `pi_calculator.py`, but `run_all.py` overrides this with dt=1/365 for consistency with other cases.
 This has no effect on any reported ratio or test statistic.